iolweb/iolweb.github.io/pages/pages-root-folder/index.md

 layout: frontpage
 header:
   image_fullwidth: head.png
-widget3:
-  title: "Ventspils 2020"
-  url: '/upcoming/'
-  image: ventspils.jpg
-  text: '<b>Ventspils, Latvia</b> has been chosen as the host of the 18th International Linguistics Olympiad on July 19 - 23, 2021.
-You can find the official website <a href="https://www.iol2021.org/">here</a>.'
 #
 # Use the call for action to show a button on the frontpage
 #